Why Customers Raise Sales Objections

-In the real world, however, customers frequently raise objections and these objections can take many forms – e.g., no money, no Urgency, no Need, etc. Many sales professionals are quick to respond to such objections with formulaic responses, such as “I know how you feel, many of our current customers felt the same way, but what they found…,” and then try to close the sale.
-While these type of responses have a place in a sales professional’s tool kit, a more effective approach is to prevent objections from being raised in the first place by addressing the root cause of the objection early in the sales process.
+In the real world, however, customers frequently raise objections and these objections can take many forms – e.g., no money, no urgency, no need, etc...
+Many sales professionals are quick to respond to such objections with formulaic responses, such as “I know how you feel, many of our current customers felt the same way, but what they found…,” and then try to close the sale.
+While these types of responses have a place in a sales professional’s tool kit, a more effective approach is to prevent objections from being raised in the first place by addressing the root cause of the objection early in the sales process.

-Fortunately, this isn’t as complicated as it sounds, since most sales objections are caused by one of the following:
+Fortunately, this isn’t as complicated as it sounds.
+The best sales training programs instruct sales managers that most objections are caused by one of the following:

-- Customer does not believe your solution provides enough value.
+- The customer does not believe your solution provides enough value.

-- Customer is reluctant to make a change.
+- The customer is reluctant to make a change.

-- Customer has a need that doesn't align with your solution.
+- The customer has a need that doesn't align with your solution.